ilovelogic/Pauli-Path-Method/README.md

 Recent work by Ahanorav et al. questions the supposed divide between classical and quantum computers for RCS.
 In their 2022 paper ["A polynomial-time classical algorithm for noisy random circuit sampling"](https://arxiv.org/pdf/2211.03999), the researchers present an efficient classical simulation for RCS.

 They share the theoretical algorithm and extend to future researchers the opportunity to determine how to practically implement the algorithm.
 If the algorithm can be efficiently implemented on a classical computer, then we must seek a task that is a more robust demonstration of quantum supremacy.
-We programmed the simultation outlined by [Ahanorav et al., 2022](https://arxiv.org/pdf/2211.03999) in python, implying the need of a new quantum supremacy benchmark.
+We programmed the simultation outlined by [Ahanorav et al.](https://arxiv.org/pdf/2211.03999) in python, implying the need of a new quantum supremacy benchmark.

 ## Overview of Research
 This program classically simulates a quantum computing task known as noisy random circuit sampling.
 It accomplishes this by using an approach known as the Pauli path method.